paladin-t/b8/docs/manual.md

 * `USE_SOUND_FONT([path, r = TRUE])`: uses a sound font bank for music
 	* `path`: path of a sound font file, or uses the simple built-in one if no argument passed
-	* `r`: true to use the working directory of BASIC8 as lookup root, false to use the content directory of a cartridge instead
+	* `r`: true to use the working directory of BASIC8 as lookup root, false to use the content directory of a disk instead

 * `PLAY seq, ch = 0, preset = 0, loop = FALSE`: plays an [MML](https://en.wikipedia.org/wiki/Music_Macro_Language) (Music Macro Language) string; use `PLAY "P", ch` to stop music at specific channel
 	* `seq`: MML format string